 Although we have not seen growth in terms of members, we have seen growth in terms of spiritual maturity.
 This does not mean that growth in terms of new believers is not happening.

 Eager to be baptised I was blessed by a recent telephone call from one of the Turkish Christian groups, it was Hasan from the town of Evreux.
 He wanted to know when they can get baptised and eagerly told me that 7 new believers came to faith and they wanted to be baptised.
-This was a surprise, especially if you consider the fact that we have been restricted to move around during the national lockdown.
+This was a surprise, especially if you consider the fact that our movements have been restricted during the national lockdown.

-Barnabas Bible school In the meantime, we launched the Barnabas Bible school and with the first round of training, we could equip 46 church leaders from 10 different Turkish speaking Christian communities here in France.
-Just as we were getting momentum, we entered the second national lockdown and we had to move the Bible school online.
+Barnabas Bible school In the meantime, we launched the Barnabas Bible school and with the first round of training, we equiped 46 church leaders from 10 different Turkish speaking Christian communities here in France.
+Just as we were gathering momentum, we entered the second national lockdown and we had to move the Bible school online.

 This presented a challenge; it is not easy to try and keep the attention of 40 participants for 2 hours on an internet platform.

 I had no experience in the area and I had to learn how to improvise.
-With the council of some close friends, we could put together an interactive structure that kept the attention of the participants.
-We have already done two different semesters on this platform and will start with the third semester in the middle of February
+With the council of some close friends, we were able to put together an interactive structure that kept the attention of the participants.
+We have already done two different semesters on this platform and will begin the third semester mid-February.

 God is at work, let us work with Him.